adieuadieu/alagarr/README.md

 ## Development

 The codebase follows declarative, functional programming paradigms.
 Many functional styles are enforced through TSLint linter utilised by the project.
-These include immutablity rules (`no-let`, `no-class`) and rules which prohibit imperative code (`no-expression-statement`, `no-loop-statement`).
+These include immutablity rules (`no-let`, `no-object-mutation`) and rules which prohibit imperative code (`no-expression-statement`, `no-loop-statement`).
 Disabling the linter for code should be avoided at all cost.
 Don't cheat.
 Exceptions are made where satisfying a linting rule is impractical or otherwise untenable.
-In practice, this tends to be areas where the code touches 3rd party modules and in tests due to Jests imperative style.
+In practice, this tends to be areas where the code touches 3rd party modules and in tests due to Jest's imperative style.

 ## Similar Projects